ruimmpires/P4INT_Mininet/README.md

 2. Select the database int
 3. Test and all is ok, you will see the message ![Scenario in Mininet](/pictures/graphana_influx_datasource_success.png)
 ### Import the dashboard
-This is optional, as you can build your own dashboard Go to Home > Dashboards > Import dashboard and upload the [Grafana dashboard json](/grafana/INT statistics.json)
+This is optional, as you can build your own dashboard.

+Go to Home > Dashboards > Import dashboard and upload the [Grafana dashboard json](grafana/INT statistics.json)

 ![Import the dashboard](/pictures/grafana_import_dashboard.png).
 ### Some tests
 Note: the network was pre-defined with slower speed for the packets coming from h3 with bandwith commands in the [network configuration](network.py).